lotov/lcode3d/docs/tour/deposition.rst

-   The strange incantation at the top and the need to modify the output arrays instead of returning them is dictated by the fact that ihis is actually not a function, but a CUDA kernel (for more info, refer to :ref:`cuda_kernels`).
+   The strange incantation at the top and the need to modify the output arrays instead of returning them are dictated by the fact that ihis is actually not a function, but a CUDA kernel (for more info, refer to :ref:`cuda_kernels`).
    It is launched in parallel for each fine particle, determines its 2D index (``fi``, ``fj``),